jadedrb/random-league/README.md

 Teams and players that start off lucky gain skill points, increasing the likelihood of future luck.
 The luckier a team or player is, the more they have to lose against the unluckier teams.
 The opposite logic applies as well.

+## Features

+* Stats leaderboard for every player on every team (hits, home runs, steals, etc.), including the ability to sort by highest in each category
+* Playoffs and special playoff bracket presentation
+* Match reports with a play-by-play breakdown of each game
+* The ability to animate a game (or match report) on a 2D field.
+Speed it up or slow it down to your liking!

 ## Built With

 * HTML, CSS, and some good ol' fashion JavaScript